-First-time visitors to the largest music festivals in Europe are often surprised to discover the events run on its own currency: instead of euros and dollars, guests exclusively use Pearls or Gems to pay at vendors (using their RFID wristbands).
+First-time visitors to the largest music festivals in Europe are often surprised to discover the events run on their own currency: instead of euros and dollars, guests exclusively use ‘Pearls’ or ‘Gems’ through the use of their RFID wristbands.

-While this takes some getting used to for some, it means that despite having guests flocking to the festival from the four corners of the world, there’s a single currency and a single price tag used to pay for everything.
+While this can take some getting used to, it means that despite having guests flock to the festival from the four corners of the world, there’s a single currency and a single price tag for everything.

 Want to introduce virtual currencies or tokens at your events?
 We’ve got some great news!
 You can now combine all the advantages of having your own event currency with cashless, contactless payments.